 Here, we spoke to three Perci Professionals with psychology, nutrition and body-confidence backgrounds, about managing the emotional and practical effects of hair changes.

-What psychological effects might a person feel as a result of hair loss?
+What psychological effects might a person feel as a result of hair loss or thinning?

 Changes to the body due to cancer treatment can cause serious psychosocial consequences and negatively impact patients quality of life.
 Some of the psychological effects patients report include: anxiety, depression, a negative body image, lowered self-esteem, and a reduced sense of well-being (Hesketh, P.J., Batchelor, D., Golant, M. et al, 2004).
 For some they may be worried about how they look, others may be concerned it could affect their relationships.